A deep woods feel with rugged hikes to the summits, and of course a fire tower!

 At its lower section, the forest to the south has burned at least once up to the trail.
 At the hairpin turn at 0.5-miles is the bushwhack point for Rusk Mountain.
 At 2.1-miles, the spur trail leads right to the John Robb lean-to that also has two designated campsites near it.
 There is a reliable spring.
 The summit is reached at 3.4 miles from the parking area.
 You can retrace your steps or do a loop hike back on Devil’s Path.

 The Diamond Notch Trail was probably built as a road in the late 1800s but showed up as a trail on the 1900 USGS Phoenicia Quadrangle and then was used as a cross-country ski trail as of 1937.
-Even though today it is primary used for hiking, it would make a great cross-country ski trail for good skiers.
+Even though today it is primarily used for hiking, it would make a great cross-country ski trail for good skiers.

 Most hikers hike the north end of the trail to Diamond Notch Falls.
 This short hike makes a great day outing for families with young hikers.
 The south trailhead is accessed by a rough seasonally maintained single-lane gravel road.
 The hike into the pass from the south is longer and requires more climbing, but the hiker is rewarded with views of the southern high peaks at the top of the notch.